Bridget From Trolls Tutorial: Modelling with Fondant

 15. For the body, take the two half spheres of porexpan that you prepared before.
 Level out the difference putting a bit of fondant of any colour.

-16. First, cover the whole porexpan with Pink fondant.
-Next, make a 3.5cm wide strip of fondant and glue it on the porexpan in order to make the skirt.
+16. First, cover the whole porexpan with pink fondant.
+Next, make a 3.5cm wide strip of fondant and glue it to the porexpan in order to make the skirt.
 Make some pinches on the skirt for it to gain some movement.
-You can poke a skewer in order to help yourself with the manipulation of the piece.
+You can poke a skewer in order to help you with the manipulation of the piece.

-20. Cover the back of the head with a small Pink fondant piece.
+20. Cover the back of the head with a small pink piece of fondant.
 Add some texture with a silicone, rounded tip Dresden tool.
 Next, add two lateral pieces, also texturized, and with a lateral cut in order to fit the ear in.